awslabs/multi-model-server/examples/lstm_ptb/README.md

       "data_shape": [
         1,
         60
-      ]
+      ],
+     ...
     }
   ]
 }
 ```
 Input data shape is (1, 60).
 For sequence to sequence models, the inputs can be variable length sequences.
 In the signature file the input shape should be set to the maximum length of the input sequence, which is the default bucket key.
 The bucket sizes are defined when training the model.
 In this example valid bucket sizes are 10, 20, 30, 40, 50 and 60.
 Default bucket key is the maximum value which is 60.
-Check [training details](https://github.com/apache/incubator-mxnet/blob/master/example/rnn/cudnn_lstm_bucketing.py) if you want to know more about the bucketing module in MXNet.
+Check [bucketing module tutorials](https://mxnet.incubator.apache.org/faq/bucketing.html) if you want to know more about the bucketing module in MXNet.

 ## Step 3 - Check vocabulary dictionary file